Four Nights with Anna: Plot

 Budget constraints mean that the hospital has to close its crematorium and he is laid off with a terminal payment.
 He uses it to buy an engagement ring, which he leaves for her one night.
 Climbing out of her window in a hurry, he stumbles on a police car and, as he is a known rapist, they take him in.
 At his trial, when the judge asks why he did it, he says “Love”.
 Anna allows him to be jailed but then visits him there: she says she has known all along that he is innocent and gives him back the ring.

 Release

 The film had its world premiere as the opening film of the Directors' Fortnight section at the 2008 Cannes Film Festival on 15 May 2008.
-It was also screened at the New Horizons Film Festival, the New York Film Festival, the Toronto International Film Festival, the Gdynia Film Festival, the Lisbon & Estoril Film Festival, and the Trieste Film Festival.
+It was also screened at the New Horizons Film Festival, the New York Film Festival, the Toronto International Film Festival, the Polish Film Festival, the Lisbon & Estoril Film Festival, and the Trieste Film Festival.
 It was released in Poland on 12 September 2008, and in France on 5 November 2008.